lucascranach/cranach-timeline-benpag/docs/adr/0016-hosting.md

-# S3 for backend and frontend hosting
+# Use S3 for backend and frontend hosting

 * Status: accepted
 * Deciders: Benjamin Pagelsdorf, Alexander Strutz